zerocracy/judges-action/README.md

 `yegor256/judges` means a specific repo, and
   `-yegor256/judges` means an exclusion of the repo from the list.
-* `max_events=..` is the maximum number of GitHub API events to scan at a time (better don't change it)

 The `zerocracy/pages-action` plugin is responsible for rendering the summary HTML page: its configuration is not explained here, check its [own repository](https://github.com/zerocracy/pages-action).

-## Awards & Punishments

-In order to be _rewarded_, do the following:

-* Create a new issue, which is labeled as `bug`, `enhancement`, or `question`
-* Put one of those labels to an issue
-* Merge a pull request
-* Review a pull request
-* Create a new release

-In order to avoid _punishment_, do the following:

-* Triage issues timely
-* Review and merge/reject pull requests timely
-* Release frequently
-* Keep GitHub Action jobs green

 ## How to Contribute